Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Discussion

 \subsection{RP criteria with actual impact (RQ1)}

-In analyzing RQ1, which requirements prioritization (RP) criteria have an actual impact when determining which requirements should be implemented and released, we looked into which RP criteria the company deemed most important to use in their project (i.e., which ones are actually used), and which ones have an actual impact when deciding which features should be implemented and released.
+In analyzing RQ1, this section examines which RP criteria the company deemed most important to use in their project (i.e., which ones are actually used), and which ones have an actual impact when deciding which features should be implemented and released.
 However, we did not investigate if the used RP criteria are the most \textit{appropriate} ones to use.
 This decision was made by the company and is not part of this study.

 Looking into which RP criteria the company deemed most important to use in practice, eight RP criteria were used when prioritizing requirements, namely: